This post contains affiliate links.

-Learn how to cook orzo in this simple guide!
+After years of cooking this, I’m excited to share with you the ultimate guide on how to cook orzo.
 We’re talking all things preparation, seasoning, and serving.
 Mastering the art of cooking this tiny rice-shaped pasta will help you create delicious dishes like pilafs, salads, soups, casseroles, and more!

 At first glance, orzo and rice might look strikingly similar due to their grain-like appearance.
 However, they come from two completely different culinary worlds!